-Research associate and award-winning scientist Renate Weiß from the University of Natural Resources and Life Sciences, BOKU Vienna, discusses the challenges of creating biobased fertilisers to replace depleting sources of rock phosphate that is currently imported into the EU.
-Sustainable, biobased fertilisers have multiple benefits for society.
+Research associate and award-winning scientist Renate Weiß from BOKU Vienna talks about the benefits of creating biobased fertilisers to replace depleting sources of rock phosphate that is currently imported into the EU.

 There are quite a few reasons why biobased (originating from living organisms) fertilisers are urgently needed.
 The prime mineral that makes up fertilisers is phosphate.
 Phosphate is a mined resource and, like oil reserves, phosphate supplies are in depletion.
 Rock phosphate imports into the European Union mostly come from China, the United States or African countries.
 A way to counteract any future disruptions to the supply of phosphate is to recover the mineral from waste streams, particularly from waste water, for example from agricultural processes like the washing of potatoes.
 In this process, struvite which is a phosphate rich salt is produced.
 This can be used for fertiliser formulations.